-- 33. The TEC must ensure funding paid to a TEO under this funding mechanism is for: - a. a programme or micro-credential leading to an award on the NZQCF at Levels 3-7 (non-degree) and has been quality assured by NZQA or Universities NZ (as appropriate), or - b. part of a programme or micro-credential, where the programme or micro-credential it is part of leads to an award on the NZQCF at Levels 3-7 (non-degree) and has been quality assured by NZQA or Universities NZ (as appropriate) for which the TEO has TEC funding approval; and - c. meets any other criteria specified by the TEC. - 34.
-The TEC may fund a programme or micro-credential, or part of a programme or micro-credential, at Levels 1 and 2 on the NZQCF only if it is predominately completed in the work-based or assessment and verification modes of delivery. - 35.
-A programme or micro-credential, or part of a programme or micro-credential, leading to a qualification at Level 1, 2, or 3 on the NZQCF must include embedded literacy and numeracy. - 36.
+- b. part of a programme or micro-credential, where the programme or microcredential that it is part of leads to an award on the NZQCF at Levels 3 to 7 (non-degree); and - c. meets any other criteria specified by the TEC. - The TEC may fund a programme or micro-credential, or part of a programme or micro-credential, at Levels 1 and 2 on the NZQCF under this funding mechanism only if it is predominately completed in the work-based or assessment and verification modes of delivery. - 32.
+A programme or micro-credential, or part of a programme or micro-credential, leading to a qualification at Level 1, 2, or 3 on the NZQCF must include embedded literacy and numeracy. - 33.
 The TEC must set guidelines, to ensure consistency across the sector, on how a TEO will determine the literacy and numeracy needs of eligible learners and provide support to those learners to meet their literacy and numeracy needs.